Pyprohly/reddit-api-doc-notes/docs/api-reference/submission.rst

    Contains information about the gallery items, including captions and link URLs.
    Use the `media_id` in the `media_metadata` field object to get more information about the media items.

    This field does not exist if not a gallery post.
+This field can be `null` even if `is_gallery` is true.

    The object will have one key, `items`, whose value is an array of gallery item objects.